zuppler/terraform-hcloud-kubernetes/README.md

 <details>
 <summary>Network Configuration</summary>

 By default, this module calculates optimal subnets based on the provided network CIDR (`network_ipv4_cidr`).
-The network is segmented as follows:
+The network is segmented automatically as follows:

 - **1st Quarter**: Reserved for other uses such as classic VMs.
 - **2nd Quarter**: